-Table 2 summarizes the respondent profiles from 387 valid answers.
-The gender profile consists of 26% male and 74% female, year of study profile comprised of 48% respondents were first.
-The second-year that is junior students and 52% of respondents were the third years and beyond that is senior students.
-The university type profile consists of 36% respondents from public university and 64% from a private university.
+Table 1 summarizes the respondent profiles from 387 valid answers.
+The gender profile consists of 26% male and 74% female, year of study profile consist of 48% respondents were first and second year that is junior students and 52% of respondents were third year and beyond that is senior students, and university type profile consist of 36% respondents from public university and 64% from a private university.

 Data analysis consisted of normality test, validity test, reliability test.
-In addition, the Mann-Whitney u-test and Kruskal Wallis test was also used to determine differences between male and female respondents.
-Also, private university and public university respondents, and year of study in their perception regarding the importance of accountants' IT competencies and accountants' IT responsibilities in supporting IT sustainability.
+Mann-Whitney u-test and Kruskal Wallis test were also used to determine whether there were differences between male and female respondents, private university and public university respondents, and year of study in their perception regarding the importance of accountants' IT competencies and accountants' IT responsibilities in supporting IT sustainability.

-4. Results
+4. Results (1000 - 1500 words)

-The respondents' result was first verified for reliability based on Cronbach's alpha coefficient.
+The respondents' result was first verified for the reliability based on Cronbach's alpha coefficient.
 The first result about respondents' perception of accountants' IT competencies shows Cronbach's alpha of 0.883.
 The second result about respondents' perception of accountants' IT responsibilities shows Cronbach's alpha is 0.890.
 Lastly, the respondents' perception of the importance of IT sustainability practice shows Cronbach's alpha is 0.943.
 The Cronbach's alpha for all the three groups shows results bigger than 0.6.
 Therefore, the research items used for the questionnaire can be concluded as reliable.

-Regarding the analysis of respondents' perception of the three variables, a category table needs to be set to interpret respondents' answers into the importance perception as in Table 3.
-The category table shows how the respondents' answers should be interpreted from unimportant to critical.
-For example, the answer should be interpreted as very important if the mean falls between 4.20 and 5.00, necessary if the mean falls between 3.40 and 4.19, and so on.
+Regarding the analysis of respondents' perception of the three variables, a category table needs to be set to interpret respondent's answers into the importance perception as in Table 3.
+The category table shows how the respondents' answers should be interpreted from very unimportant to very important.
+For example, the answer should be interpreted as very important if the mean fall between 4,20 and 5,00, interpreted important if the mean fall between 3,40 and 4,19, and so on.
 The class interval for each category in the category table was calculated using the difference between the highest and lowest answer value and then divided by the number of answer scales.